akamai/cli-edgeworkers/README.md

 #### Key Details
 1. The `--expiry` value must be between 1 and 720 minutes (12 hours).
 The default is `8 hours`.

-### Generate a Random Secret Key
-Generates a random secret key that can be used to create edgeworkers authentication token and in property PMUSER_EW_DEBUG_KEY.

-Usage: `akamai edgeworkers generate-secret`

 ### Clone an EdgeWorker Id
 Allows customer to clone an EdgeWorker from an existing EdgeWorker Id.